 My father was born in Oakland.
 He was Kibei (born in America, raised in Japan).
 When he was a baby he was brought to Japan and raised.
 He came back to California when he was sixteen where he graduated from Berkeley High School.
 He was an extremely talented artist with the gift of being able to create beauty in everything he did.
 He was starting a career in oil painting when WWII was declared.
 All persons of Japanese ancestry on the West coast were interned in relocation camps and his career as an artist was abruptly terminated.
 However, when he was taken to the camps he drew sketches of the train ride to Topaz, Utah and painted watercolors of life in the relocation camp (internees could not have cameras).
-During their incarceration he painted street signs and murals to help make the place more hospitable.
+During their incarceration he painted street signs and murals with symbols of resistance to hardship, the Sho Chiku Bai (pine tree, bamboo and plum blossoms) and the symbols of long life, Tsuru & Kame (crane and tortoise) to help lift the internees spirit and make the place more hospitable.
 Once he was out of camp he had to work many jobs to rebuild the life of his family.

 As far as I can remember he was always too busy working to sit down and paint.
 He worked day and night, sometimes two jobs.
 But even through the dry cleaning business his artistic creativity came through – he named the business “The Artistic Cleaners” and hung his paintings up around the building.
 Later he started a career in landscaping where one could see his artistic talent in many beautifully landscaped gardens around the Bay Area.
 Through his work you could see his understanding of Japanese culture and the intense strength and pride he had in himself.
 Another evidence of his eye for beauty was my Mom.